If you are getting remarried, you obviously want to celebrate, but it is also important to focus on less exciting matters lik...Read more

 A change in value of assets could also affect your estate plan if you intended to treat your children equally by giving them assets of equal value.
 For example, suppose your will gives your house worth $500,000 to your daughter and your stock worth $500,000 to your son.
 If the value of either the house or the stock portfolio increases or decreases significantly in value, your children will no longer receive equal gifts.
 It is also important to update your estate plan if the overall nature of your assets has changed.
 For example, if you sold the stock and bought real estate instead, this will affect the distributions to your children.

 In addition, if your estate has significantly increased in value, it is important to reassess whether your estate will be subject to estate taxes.
-In 2008, estates worth more than $2 million are subject to federal estate taxes.
-In 2009, estates subject to federal taxes must be worth more than $3.5 million.
-After that, it isn't clear what the estate tax will be, so it is important to be prepared for any eventuality.
+In 2019, estates worth more than $11.4 million for individuals and $22.8 million for couples are subject to estate tax.
+Most estates are not subject to federal estate tax, but some state tax smaller estates.
+It is important to be prepared for any eventuality.

 To find a qualified attorney to assist you, click here.